-We already talked about creating an editorial calendar in Asana and we know you loved this post!
+We already talked about creating an editorial calendar in Asana for your blog and we know you loved this post!
 We constantly work on improving our systems and work smarter, not harder, though.
 That’s why today we’re going to show you what’s changed in our process since our last post and how you can pick our brains so your business benefits too.

 Start with strategy